mmoran0032/essentials/EDITORS.md

 Text, Atom), VSCode has a cleaner interface and I've enjoyed working in it more.

+Additonal support in VSCode for Jupyter Notebooks has been extremely nice as well.
+It is almost to the point where I wouldn't need to use the Jupyterlab web interface that much, especially since I'm not doing anything weird with Dask monitoring or anything more advanced than just code editing.

 Your main user preferences are linked over during the basic setup.
 You will need to install the following packages through the included package manager for your main development work: